Advanced child exploitation training (ACE)

 Introduction to the legislation/policy changes and approaches nationally in supporting child exploitation.
 Case examples of child sexual exploitation/child exploitation from our perspective and the role of parents in responding to it.

 Case examples of the different forms of exploitation involved in trafficking and modern day slavery and the legislation that is key to identifying traffickers and supporting victims.

-Case examples and of grooming for violent extremism, legislation, best practise and the the national picture.
-We will also explore how radicalisation can cross over into of child sexual exploitation / child exploitation.
+Case examples of grooming for violent extremism and legislation, best practise and the the national picture.
+We will also explore how radicalisation can cross over into child sexual exploitation/child exploitation.